theimowski/master-thesis/docs/section-application.md

     |> firstOrNone```

 Data Access Layer implementation is easily achievable in F#.
-As far as the persistence mechanism remains the same, details of the implementation do not differ drastically comparing to the object-oriented or imperative world.
+As far as the persistence mechanism remains the same, details of the implementation do not differ drastically comparing to the OOP or imperative world.
 Type Providers in F#, together with its type-safe nature allow for convenient data access logic.
 In conjunction with Intellisense feature of Integrated Development Environment (IDE) and Language Integrated Query, writing Data Access code in F# is highly productive and little error-prone.